 1. First and foremost, enjoy yourself.

 2. At the door, keep in mind that the cover is really the cover.
 Everyone likes a deal, but throwing parties has its costs, and we need your help to make it happen.
-If you’re supposed to be on the guestlist or will call but you’re not, don’t give our door staff a hard time.
-They’ve heard a lot of stories, and though yours might be true, the only thing they has to go on is what’s in front of them.
+If you’re supposed to be on the guestlist or will call but you’re not, don’t give the nice folks working at the door a hard time.
+They’ve heard a lot of stories, and though yours might be true, the only thing they have to go on is what’s in front of them.
 If there’s ever an issue, just pay to get in, and email us after the fact, and we can sort it out.

 3. Please don’t bring your own drinks into the party.
 Drinks at the bar are cheap anyway.